Hometown Heroes

 We encourage you to visit Downtown Bel Air and to see the Heroes banners proudly displayed.

-Applications for the next Hometown Hero Banner Program will open in the fall of 2024.
+Applications for the next Hometown Hero Banner Program will open in the fall of 2025, and the next round will go up starting in 2026.

 2023 Hometown Hero Banner Honorees